 - 5.3.
-The Leisure Operating Contract contains a range of elements to ensure that the Trust provides the services required by the Council.
-These are set out in a Service Specification which helps form te basis by which the Council monitors that the Trust is delivering on the outcomes expected by the Council as part of its Residemts First Approach.
+The Leisure Operating Agreement contains a range of elements to ensure that the Trust provides the services required by the Council.
+These are set out in a Service Specification which helps form the basis by which the Council monitors that the Trust is delivering on the outcomes expected by the Council as part of its Residemts First Approach.
 The commissioning and monitoring of this service is undertaken by the Strategic Commissioning team who receive quarterly reports on the Trust's progress and performance against a range of contractual performance indicators. - 5.4.
-In support of the Annual Report submitted to the Council attached Appendix 1, one of the key tasks for the Trust was the development of its Business Plan to determine its long term strategic vision and aims.
-This has also been published by the Trust and is attached Appendix 2. - 5.5.
-The Annual Report demonstrates the successes that have been achieved by the Trust within its first year of trading and both the Chairman of the Trust Councillor Kolker and Peter Hartwell the Chief Executive Officer will attend the meeting to present the Report and answer any questions.
+The Annual Report demonstrates the successes that have been achieved by the Trust within in its second year of trading and both the Chairman of the Trust Councillor Kolker and Peter Hartwell the Chief Executive Officer will attend the meeting to present the Report and answer any questions.
+Some headline successes include -